Vladimir Putin Sees ‘Embrace’ Of Donald Trump As ‘Most Successful’ Russian Operation Ever, Source Tells NBC

-Donald Trump has been publicly praising Russian President Vladimir Putin at least since 2013, when he wondered if Putin would become “my new best friend” during the Miss Universe Pageant in Moscow that year.
+Donald Trump has been publicly praising Russian President Vladimir Putin since at least 2013, when he wondered if Putin would become “my new best friend” during the Miss Universe Pageant in Moscow.
 The latest example came on Thursday, when Trump took to Twitter citing Putin for support of his claim that the impeachment vote against him was “a total Witch Hunt!”

-Trump has also repeatedly embraced what the United States intelligence community has identified as a Russian disinformation campaign, claiming the Ukraine rather that Russia was behind the cyber attack on the 2016 election.
+Trump has also repeatedly embraced what the U.S. intelligence community has identified as a Russian disinformation campaign, claiming the Ukraine, rather that Russia, was behind the cyber attack on the 2016 election.

-The disinformation campaign claims that one of the computer servers hacked by Russia in 2016 is now in the possession of Ukraine, where its is being hidden to cover up the supposed evidence of Ukraine’s interference.
+The disinformation campaign claims that one of the computer servers hacked by Russia in 2016 is now in the possession of Ukraine, where it is being hidden to cover up the supposed evidence of Ukraine’s interference.

 In one exchange with reporters in October, Trump mentioned “the server” eight times in a span of 24 seconds.